nus-cs2103-AY2324S1/tp/docs/UserGuide.md

      </box>

 2. Words that are <span style="color:#0d6efd">in blue</span> are hyperlinks.
 They will redirect you to a different part of the User Guide or an external link when you click on them.
-For example, [this hyperlink](#welcome-to-class-manager-2023) will redirect you to the first page of the User Guide.
+For example, [this hyperlink](#welcome-to-class-manager-2023) will redirect you to the top of the User Guide.

    <box type="tip" seamless>